mjcolon218/Object-Oriented-Programming-Python-Projects/README.md

 # Object-Oriented-Programming-Python-Projects
-Examples of assignments and projects I've done to demostrate my proficiency in Python
+Examples of assignments and projects I've done to demosntrate my proficiency in Python